 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The classic bourbon mustard glaze elevates a baked ham, adding flavor and a beautiful, shiny crust.
+This classic bourbon mustard glaze adds shine and a beautifully sweet and tangy crust to your baked ham.
 Easy to make, you simply have to baste the ham with the glaze throughout the baking process.

 The pork benefits from the moisture and sweet flavor provided by glazes, and it makes a wonderful centerpiece for a holiday table or celebratory dinner.
 Sweet honey, dark molasses, and Bourbon make a sweet and distinctive base that gets a kick from the Dijon mustard.